 Comunidad San Dimas offers religious services and strives to spread the message of forgiveness and promote restorative justice in San Francisco.
 Comunidad San Dimas provides support for at-risk youth, former gang members, formerly incarcerated men and women on probation or parole programs, and their victims.
-Their goal is to provide rehabilitation services that prevent and reduce recidivism and help the people they serve become productive citizens thinking skills, life skills, juvenile criminal justice system 101, building self-esteem and selfadvocacy programming to youths and young adults in Juvenile Hall.
-YWFC also provides courtroom advocacy and continues their relationships with youths and young adults within the community.
+Their goal is to provide rehabilitation services that prevent and reduce recidivism and help the people they serve become productive citizens

-Centers
+Success Centers